Best value fibre broadband deals today:

 Vodafone fibre broadband

-Another name more familiar in the mobile phone world, name more commonly associated with mobile phones, but there are excellent prices to be had for existing Vodafone customers:
+Another name more commonly associated with mobile phones, but there are excellent prices to be had from Vodafone broadband - whether or not you're an existing phone customer:

 View all Vodafone fibre broadband deals